Colack/Colack/README.md

 ## Development Environment

-Although I have utilized multiple Operating Systems, I lean towards linux environments, specifically **Garuda Linux**, an Arch-based Linux environment, as its powerful command-line tools and package management system helps make programming more efficient for me.
+With my usage of multiple Operating Systems, I still tend to lean towards linux environments, specifically **Garuda Linux**, an Arch-based Linux environment, as its powerful command-line tools and package management system helps make programming more efficient for me.
 I also appreciate the open source and free desktop environments.

 ## GitHub Statistics